folbricht/routedns/doc/configuration.md

 ### DNS-over-QUIC Resolver

 Similar to DoT, but uses a QUIC connection as transport as per [RFC9250](https://datatracker.ietf.org/doc/rfc9250/).
 Configured with `protocol = "doq"`.
 Note that this is different from DoH over QUIC.
 See [DNS-over-HTTPS](#DNS-over-HTTPS-Resolver) for how to configure this.
+The DoQ resolver will try to use 0-RTT connection establishment if `enable-0rtt = true` is configured.

 Examples: